Pay to True Return

 Ty Everett (ty@projectbabbage.com)

 In one view of Bitcoin, only spendable output scripts with satoshis attached constitute valid Bitcoin tokens, because Bitcoin tokens are UTXOs.
-Since traditional BRC-18 scripts are not compatible with this view, we propose a methodology for creating OP_RETURN scripts that are spendable and contain satoshis.
+Since traditional scripts are not compatible with this view, we propose a methodology for creating OP_RETURN scripts that are spendable and contain satoshis.
 This provides a way for software to automatically convert non-compliant OP_RETURNs into proper Bitcoin tokens while encouraging developers to consider the spendability constraints that govern their tokens.

 Bitcoin is a token system, and as such, every output should be spendable and have value in satoshis.
 This fundamental principle ensures that Bitcoin remains a secure and reliable system that can be trusted by users around the world.
-However, traditional BRC-18 scripts, employing the OP_FALSE OP_RETURN pattern, are not compatible with this view.
+However, traditional scripts, employing the OP_FALSE OP_RETURN pattern, are not compatible with this view.

 OP_FALSE OP_RETURN outputs are non-spendable and carry no value, which means they cannot be considered tokens under this definition.
 This creates a problem for developers who want to store data on the blockchain using OP_RETURN, as it goes against the basic principles of the Bitcoin token system.